Master's Degree Programme in Information and Communication Technology: Digital Health

 Information will be updated soon

-Digital Health specialization track gives interdisciplinary knowledge in health technologies and biomedical engineering both from theoretical and practical perspective.
+Digital Health specialisation track gives interdisciplinary knowledge in health technologies and biomedical engineering both from theoretical and practical perspective.
 Hence, giving possibility for employment in different health technology sectors, ranging from wellness and sport to personalized medical solutions and computational data analytics of biomedical data.

 The employment percentage of those holding an M.Sc.(Tech.) degree is high in Finland.
 Health technology related industry is today increasingly important globally and particularly in Finland.
 Fields of health technology are expanding fast, offering a wide range of different career opportunities.
 In addition to companies that are focused on wellness, medical or biomedical analytical solutions, this also includes other industries that are utilizing health technology in their products, like global enterprises producing wearable devices capable of measuring heart related signals from a wrist of the user, for example.